 Please read the entire Challenge description.
 If you have any questions about this process, please send an email to firstname.lastname@example.org

-To participate in the challenge, we invite teams of students to submit their original design solutions for Beyond Patient Portals: Engaging Patients with their Healthcare Providers.
-To qualify for participation, teams may include students in degree-pursuing undergraduate or graduate programs (including post-doctoral fellows pursing MA or MS degrees) or Graduate Certificates.
-The undergraduate students must be part of a team that has at least one graduate student on it.
+To qualify for participation, teams should include only students in degree-pursuing graduate programs (including post-doctoral fellows pursing MA or MS degrees) or Graduate Certificates.
+Undergraduate students are welcome to participate in design teams, provided that they are supervised by graduate students.
 Given the nature of the creative process, we suggest that teams include no more than 4 or 5 individuals.
 No faculty advising is required for participation; in fact, we encourage teams to work independently and without faculty supervision.

-- Each team will submit an extended abstract (5 page maximum) discussing their description of the specific challenge related to Beyond Patient Portals: Engaging Patients with their Healthcare Providers, the proposed solution, and their design process.
+Each team will submit an extended abstract (5 page maximum) discussing their description of the specific challenge related to Engaging Providers and Patients in Precision Medicine, the proposed solution, and their design process.
 Supplementary materials (including storyboards and mockups, or source code and sample output) can be submitted as PDF.
 The supplementary material would not count against the 5 page maximum.
 The submission process will be done through ScholarOne (more details on the submission process are to follow).
 The submissions will be evaluated through a peer-review process by the SDC steering committee.

 The participants will prepare an extended abstract (five pages maximum) written in the AMIA format that should include:

-- Definition of the selected challenge related to the interaction between clinicians and/or patients and PM systems grounded in deep understanding of related clinical processes
+- Definition of the selected challenge related to the interaction between clinicians and/or patients and PM systems grounded in deep understanding of an identified health problem

 - Description of the proposed solution